HP-12C: HP-12C

-There were at least eight hardware revisions of the HP-12C since 1981 (including one special issue).
-Over its lifespan, the proprietary CMOS HP Nut (originally the 1LF5, then 1LM2) processor's technology has been redesigned to integrate all the circuitry into a single chip (first the 1LQ9, then 1RR2) and to refresh the manufacturing process (as the foundry could no longer manufacture the necessary chips, having moved on to making higher-density chips).
+There were at least nine hardware revisions of the HP-12C since 1981 (including one special issue).
+Over its lifespan, the proprietary bulk CMOS HP Nut (originally the 1LF5, then 1LM2) processor's technology has been redesigned to integrate all the circuitry into a single chip (first the 1LQ9, then 1RR2) and to refresh the manufacturing process (as the foundry could no longer manufacture the necessary chips, having moved on to making higher-density chips).
 However, HP's market research found in the late 1980s that users did not trust results obtained too quickly and so the CPU speed was never improved from the original 884 kHz, but the speed could be increased by a user modification.
 In 2001 (from serial number CN11500001), the CPU was changed to a 3 V process (Agilent 2AF1-0001, later a Marvell 2AF1-0002) and the battery was therefore changed to a single CR2032 cell replacing the three LR44 cells previously used (F1637A).

 In 2008, HP modified the design to use an Atmel AT91SAM7L128 processor with ARM7TDMI core running a software emulator of the previous Nut processor, written by Cyrille de Brébisson, in order to execute an image of the former Nut-based firmware in it.
 This has brought advanced possibilities such as flashing new firmware, not previously possible.
 HP also released a software development kit (SDK), making it possible to make new and custom operating systems.
-The calculator ran 60-90 times faster on most benchmark operations.
+The calculator ran 60–90 times faster on most benchmark operations.
 This version (F2230A) was colloquially known as the "HP-12C+", although HP did not market it as a different product.
 In contrast to the preceding revision, it supported two parallel CR2032 cells, of which only one was necessary to run the calculator.